ClickHouse/keeper-extend-cluster/README.md

 ## Preparation

 The docker-compose starts the containers with the same user ID as the current user.
-To do it, the next environment variable should be available:
+To do it, `UID` and `GID` environment variables should be added to `.env`:

 ```
-# Run all containers as a current user
+$ make prepare
+# Or, to clean and create it
-$ export UID=$UID
+$ make reset
 ```

 ### Reset the progress, clean up everything